TouK/nussknacker/docs/MigrationGuide.md

   * Moved `pl.touk.nussknacker.ui.security.api.Permission` (security module) to `pl.touk.nussknacker.security.Permission` (extension-api module)
 * [#3029](https://github.com/TouK/nussknacker/pull/3029) `KafkaConfig` has new field `schemaRegistryCacheConfig: SchemaRegistryCacheConfig`.
 * [#3040](https://github.com/TouK/nussknacker/pull/3040) Deprecated `pl.touk.nussknacker.engine.api.ProcessListener.sinkInvoked` method.
 Switch to more general `endEncountered` method.
+* [#3076](https://github.com/TouK/nussknacker/pull/3076) new implicit parameter `componentUseCase: ComponentUseCase` was added to `invoke()` method of all services related to `EagerServiceWithStaticParameters`

 ### Other changes
 * [#3031](https://github.com/TouK/nussknacker/pull/3031) Attachments are now stored in database.
 As this feature was rarely used, automatic migration of attachments from disk to db is not provided.
 To stay consistent db table `process_attachments` had to be truncated.

 ## In version 1.3.0